barryclark/jekyll-now/_posts/2019-05-27-illustrated-gradient-descent.md

 <div class="img-div-any-width" markdown="0">
   <image src="/images/grad/gradient-descent-random-init-detailed.png"/>
   <br />
-  Steps #2 and #3 are optional.
-We don't really need them as we'll repeat them in the gradient descent step.
-I'm including them here to set up the following figure.
+  Calculating MSE in this step is optional.
+We don't really need it as we'll repeat it in the gradient descent step.
+I'm including it here to set up the following figure.
 </div>

 One common way to visualize gradient descent is to think of it as being teleported to a mountain and trying to climb down -- with lower altitudes corresponding to less error.
 Think of as this, where the X-axis is the parameter value, and the Y-axis is the Error/loss at that value.
-Our goal is minimize the error/loss function, which in this case is Mean Square Error (there are other loss functions).
+Our goal is to minimize the error/loss function, which in this case is Mean Square Error (there are other loss functions).

 <div class="img-div-any-width" markdown="0">